 In order to freeze unfertilized eggs, one first needs to undergo an investigation where existing egg reserves are examined with the help of an ultrasound and blood sample.
 Together with age and other medical prerequisites, it is determined whether a person is suitable for treatment.

 What are the chances of success?
-Freezing eggs is a relatively new technology; therefore, there is not a lot of research data available.
+Freezing eggs is a relatively new technology.
 Existing studies indicate that the chances of becoming pregnant are about the same as with normal IVF.
 Basically, the age of the eggs when they are frozen is the significant factor.

 Who is allowed to freeze?
 In Sweden, there is currently no law in the area of “freezing eggs.”
 Therefore, the clinics that offer egg freezing have their own regulations and recommendations.
 The current age limit for egg freezing is 40 and 45 for when the fertilized egg can be reinstated in the uterus.